 Propulsion and performance

-The warship can carry more than 8,000t of low sulphur high speed diesel.
-It has a maximum speed of over 30kt and can attain a maximum range of 7,000nmi.
-It can endure at sea up to 45 days.
+The warship can carry more than 8,000t of low sulphur high-speed diesel.
+It has a maximum speed of more than 30k and can achieve a maximum range of 7,000nmi.
+It can endure up to 45 days at sea.